stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme5.md

 content_img_alt: lorem-ipsum
 excerpt: >-
   We've added a cool new gameplay mechanic - A Talent Tree!
-This Tree unlocks new Doctor's guide pages, adds active skills such as Blood tests, and some cool perks!
+This Tree unlocks new Doctor's guide pages, adds active skills such as Blood tests, Family history research, and some cool perks!
 seo:
   title: ''
   description: ''